getnelson/nelson/docs/src/hugo/content/index.md

 <h2 id="user-guide-manifest" data-subheading-of="user-guide">Manifest</h2>

-One of the core tenets of the Nelson workflow is that all changes are checked into source code - nothing should be done out of band in an untrackable manner.
-Nelson requires users to define a manifest file and check it into the root of the repository.
-This file is called `.nelson.yml` (note the preceding `.` since it is a UNIX dotfile), in which the deployable units are defined, along with any additional rules for monitoring, alerting and scaling those units.
+One of the core tenets of the Nelson philosophy is that all changes are checked into source code - nothing should be actioned out of band, in an entirely untrackable manner.
+Nelson requires users define a manifest file and check it into the root of the repository.
+This file is called `.nelson.yml` (note the preceding `.` since it is a UNIX dotfile).
+This file contains the application `unit` definitions, along with any additional configuration for monitoring, alerting and scaling those units.
 Consider a simple example that launches a Hello World service:

 ```yaml
 ---